Shifting:Stage Nuremberg

 Workshop: Learning and Self-Management in Engineering Studies – Teaching and Peer Coaching

-With the course module “Learning and Self-Management” for first-semester engineering students, we have developed an educational format that supports students in successfully managing their studies through targeted learning methods and techniques and self-management strategies.
+With the course module “Learning and Self-Management” for first-semester engineering students, we developed an educational format that supports students in successfully managing their studies through targeted learning methods and techniques and self-management strategies.
 “Imagine,” an offer that everyone gladly accepts.
-What makes this format special is its content and structure: a combination of lectures and in-depth peer coaching units planned and designed jointly by an instructor and an experienced systemic coach.
+What made this format special is its content and structure: a combination of lectures and in-depth peer coaching units planned and designed jointly by an instructor and an experienced systemic coach.

 Workshop: Motivating Learning with empamos: How Game Elements Enhance Everyday Learning